DUPR is here!

 • Advanced 3.50+

 For example, an Intermediate player with a reliable DUPR rating of 3.2 would be able to move up to Challenger.
-This would only impact how they could access the Social Sessions as they would already be allowed to play in any Rated Match that accepted a 3.2 DUPR rating.
+This would only impact how they could access the Social Sessions as they would already be allowed to play in any DUPR Rated Leagues that accepted a 3.2 DUPR rating.

-Entry to rated matches will be controlled by your DUPR rating, and don't need a social grade.
+Entry to DUPR Rated Leagues and sessions will be controlled by your DUPR rating, and doesn't require a social grade.

-If you want to change your grade for social session play, instead of attending a grading session you will need to create a free DUPR account and a free Pickleball.com account, then sign up for a Rated Match on Pickleball.com.
+If you want to change your grade for social session play, you will need to create a free Pickleball.com account, then sign up for a DUPR Rated League, and then opt into the next available session.

-Once your DUPR rating has changed sufficiently, and has a 100% reliability rating, you can apply for a social grade.
+Once your DUPR rating has changed sufficiently, and has a 100% reliability score, you can apply for a social grade.
 This can be done by submitting the social grade form below.

-The requirements for an upgrade are as follows:
+The DUPR rating requirements for an upgrade are as follows:

 • Intermediate 2.50 - 2.99